Herbert Spohn

 Herbert Spohn (born 1 November 1946) is a German mathematician and mathematical physicist working in kinetic equations, dynamics of stochastic particle systems, hydrodynamic limit, kinetics of growth processes, disordered systems, open quantum systems, dynamics of charged particles coupled to their radiation field, Schrödinger operators, functional integration and stochastic analysis.

-His PhD was obtained in 1975 at the University of Munich under the supervision of Georg Süßmann.
+His PhD was obtained in 1975 at LMU Munich under the supervision of Georg Süßmann.

-He is currently (in the year 2021) Emeritus Professor of the Department of Mathematics of the Technical University Munich.
+He is currently (in the year 2021) Emeritus Professor of the Department of Mathematics of the Technical University of Munich.